Getting the most out of mentoring

 • workplace

-If you are unemployed your Jobcentre may have advice on local schemes.
+If you are unemployed, your local Jobcentre Plus office may have advice on local schemes.

-You can find out more about mentoring from talking to:
+You can find out more about mentoring by talking to:

 • a careers leader, personal tutor or training provider